 All assignments will be given a Due Date.
 Assignments turned in late will have 10 points deducted for each day and will be accepted no later than three days past the due date.
+Lab attendance is required, and students are expected to stay for the full lab time.
+Your work schedule or any other schedules must not overlap with the class schedule.

-Grading Policy There will be two major exams and a final exam.
-All exams/quizzes must be taken in person.
+Grading Policy: There will be 3 major exams and a comprehensive final.
+All exams must be taken in person.
 No student will be exempt from the final.
-Your lab grade will be calculated from short quiz grades, homework assignments, and programming assignments.
-The final average will be computed as follows:
+Your lab grade will be calculated from CodeLab grades, in-class lab assignments, and programming assignments.
+Your final grade will be computed as follows:

-Two Major Exams: 50%

-Final Exam: 20%

-Lab Grade: 30%
+Major Exams (3): 50% Final Exam: 20% Lab Grade: 30%

 All tests will count towards the final grade, i.e. no exam grades will be "dropped".
 Only students that miss an exam due to a college-approved absence are eligible to take the makeup exam.
 If you miss an exam, it is your responsibility to contact me as soon as possible using email.
 If permission is granted for a makeup exam, I want it to be taken before the next class meeting.
-Missing an exam is a serious matter and it is up to the student to take the proper action, otherwise, a zero will be recorded for that exam.
-Your work schedule or any other schedules must not overlap with the class schedule.
+Missing an exam is a serious matter and it is up to the student to take the proper action, otherwise, a zero will be assigned as the exam grade.